Guide

 Option 1: Use a Tunnel Service

-Services like ngrok or Cloudflare Tunnel expose your local server to the internet with a temporary public URL.
+ngrok or Cloudflare Tunnel give your local server a temporary public URL.
+Quick to set up, and you can test with real debugger tools right away.

 # Install ngrok, then: